mobile-under-construction

 non-judicial measures

-Non-judicial measures are an additional mechanism to the judicial decision to provide all Khmer Rouge survivors with some form of justice regardless of their legal status before the ECCC.
+Non-judicial measures were an additional mechanism to the judicial decisions aimed at providing all Khmer Rouge victims and survivors with some form of justice regardless of their legal status before the ECCC.

 The four following projects were implemented: